IIIF/api/source/api/content-state/0.9/index.md

 This form is better suited to scenarios where compactness is important, for example a query string parameter, where it will be combined with the encoding described in Section 2.3.

-#### 2.2.4 Target URI
+#### 2.2.4.
+Target URI

 The content state _MAY_ be supplied as a string whose value is the `id` (the dereferenceable URI) of the `target` property only.
 This is the simplest form and is just the URI of a resource.
 For the example in 2.2.1, this would be the URI `https://example.org/iiif/item1/manifest`.
 The client would simply load this Manifest and display it.

 Examples 2.2.2 and 2.2.4 are both URIs.
 It is up to the client to recognise that 2.2.4 is a Manifest, whereas 2.2.2 is a content state Annotation that points to a Manifest.
-The client _MUST_ inspect the `type` property to determine what the de-referenced resource is.
-If the `type` is Annotation, the client _MUST_ also look at the `motivation` property to determine if the annotation is a content state.
-If the `motivation` is not `contentState`, but the annotation has been encountered where a content state is expected, the client _MUST_ assume that the annotation itself is the intended IIIF content.
+The client _MUST_ inspect the `type` property to determine what the dereferenced resource is.
+If the `type` is Annotation, the client _MUST_ also look at the `motivation` property to determine if the Annotation is a content state.
+If the `motivation` is not `contentState`, but the Annotation has been encountered where a content state is expected, the client _MUST_ assume that the Annotation itself is the intended IIIF content.

+If the `type` property of the target resource, once dereferenced, is `Canvas` or `Range`, then the resource _MUST_ include the Manifest URI that the Canvas or Range is to be found in, using the `partOf` property, as in example 2.2.5 below.

-#### 2.2.5 Limitations of Simple URIs
+#### 2.2.5.
+Limitations of Simple URIs

 While supporting many requirements for sharing resources and initializing a client application, the 2.2.4 form is not capable of expressing content states that are part of a IIIF resource, such as a region of a Canvas, or a Canvas URI that is not itself de-referenceable.
 One of the other forms must be used for these purposes.